Welcome to the Daniel F. Cracchiolo Law Library at the University of Arizona, College of Law.

 The Daniel F. Cracchiolo Law Library, like the College of Law and the University of Arizona, is a welcoming haven for all members of the Arizona Law community regardless race, sex, sexual orientation, gender identity, religion, disability, age, genetic information, political affiliation, veteran status, ancestry, national or ethnic origin, or citizenship status.

-The Daniel F. Cracchiolo Law Library advocates for policies, laws, and practices that champion intellectual freedom, privacy, confidentiality, rigorous research, and equitable access to information.
+The Daniel F. Cracchiolo Law Library advocates for policies, laws, and practices that champion intellectual freedom, privacy, confidentiality, rigorous research, antiracism, and equitable access to information.
 We provide open and equitable access to credible sources of news, data, and knowledge, and provide the expertise, services, collections, tools, and spaces that help all people of Arizona access and critically assess information.
 (1)

 Once again, welcome to the Daniel F. Cracchiolo Law Library at the University of Arizona College of Law.
 I hope your time with us is exceedingly productive and perfectly pleasant.
 Don’t forget to Ask a Librarian any question you might have!